Jianwen-Jie/academic-kickstart1/content/authors/admin/_index.md

 ---

 #
-During my Ph.D in the Renmin University of China, my research focus on the few body problems in the Ultracold atomic system.
-After that , I moved to my present location CQRT of the university of oklahoma as a postdoctoral research associate and works on the spinor BEC system both in theoretical and experimental aspects.
-In one project, I investigated the performance of a SU(1,1) interferometer for different classes of initial states.
-My theoretical work has practical implications for experiments with spinor BECs and I have been collaborating effectively with experimentalists at OU.
-I also interest in the non-equilibrium phenomenons, like many body localization, in the cold atom systems.
+Dr. Jianwen Jie received his Ph.D. from Renmin University of China, located in Beijing, under the supervision of Dr. Peng Zhang in May 2018.
+His Ph.D. research focused on few-body problems in ultra cold atomic systems.
+Jianwen received his B.Sc. in Physics from North China Electric Power University, Baoding, China, where he worked with Profs.
+Peng Zhang and Zhanyuan Yan.
+He joined the Blume group in March 2018 as a postdoctoral researcher to work on spinor BECs.
+In one project, Jianwen investigated the performance of a SU(1,1) interferometer for different classes of initial states.
+His theoretical work has practical implications for experiments with spinor BECs and he has been collaborating effectively with experimentalists at OU.
+Jianwen is also interested in non-equilibrium phenomena, such as many-body localization, in cold atom systems.